Finding a fund

 If a fund holds stock in a weapon company

-We calculate the fund's weapon risk
+We calculate the fund's weapon grade

 Mutual funds can have a varying number of holdings, from less than one hundred to several thousand.
 We calculate the total number of flagged holdings in the fund, and the total amount and percentage of the fund’s assets that are invested in those companies.